bmjames/json4s-zipper/README.md

 using the cursor API, but lenses provide a more composable API, with a whole host of lens-related operations for free.

 The partiality of the lenses is a result of the potential absence of expected elements in the `JValue` structure.
-Get operations return an `Option`, and set/modify operations which fail will return the original structure unmodified.
+Get and set operations return an `Option`, and modify operations which fail will return the original structure unmodified.

     import scalaz.syntax.compose._, com.gu.json.Lenses._